stiles/locations/README.md

 | **Total collected**               |    **55** | **116,081** |

 ### All the companies
-This repo is a a non-commercial exercise in data scraping practice, and it's a work in progress.
-I make no guarantees about the accuracy of the data collected here.
+This repo is a non-commercial exercise in data scraping practice, and it's a work in progress.
+I make no guarantees about the accuracy or completeness of the data.

 | Company                                                                                   | Category                  | Locations |
 | ----------------------------------------------------------------------------------------- | ------------------------- | --------: |